Exceptional villas in the heart of the Mediterranean

 Ecological benefits and sustainability

 As a small-scale specialist operator, we have minimal impact on the environmental equilibrium of our destinations.
-We make a positive contribution to raising awareness and promoting local initiatives, actively supporting and partnering a variety of local conservation organisations, such as the Aeolian Islands Preservation Fund.
+We make a positive contribution to raising awareness and promoting local initiatives, actively supporting and partnering a variety of local conservation organisations, such as the Aeolian Islands Preservation Fund and the Ionian Environment Foundation.

 We also encourage the owners of our villas to make their properties as eco-friendly as possible: solar panels for hot water and electricity, and LED lighting (for an 80% reduction is power usage) are very common, while a significant number boast organic kitchen gardens, orchards, and olive groves (some are even set in organic farms).
 This allows guests to cook with and enjoy healthy, truly 0km ingredients, eliminates packaging and reduces the number of food shopping trips.
 Similarly, the ingredients used by our in-villa cooks are overwhelmingly seasonal and locally produced or sourced, as befits the culinary traditions of our destinations.